Lazard: A unified firm

 In 1977, as the health of Meyer began to deteriorate, the firm came to be controlled by Michel David-Weill.
 Under his leadership, the three houses of Lazard were formally united in 2000 as Lazard LLC.

 In 2002, David-Weill hired Bruce Wasserstein to be CEO.
 Lazard became a public company in 2005, with nearly two-thirds of its shares owned by current and former employees.
 Wasserstein became its first chairman and CEO.
 In connection with the initial public offering (IPO), Lazard spun off its broker-dealer business, Lazard Capital Markets.

 Following Wasserstein's death in 2009, Lazard's board of directors elected Kenneth M. Jacobs as chairman and CEO.

 During the Greek sovereign debt crisis, Lazard served as advisor to the Greek government, securing "the biggest restructuring deal in history" in 2012.
 They were hired again by the incoming Syriza party in 2015.

 The crisis was finally resolved in 2018.

 Lazard invested in a startup investment bank, Independence Point Advisors, in late 2021.

 On May 26, 2023, the firm announced that Peter R. Orszag, CEO of Financial Advisory, had been unanimously elected by its Board to serve as CEO of Lazard and as a Board Director, effective October 1, 2023.
 Orszag became chief executive officer of Lazard on October 1, 2023.
 On January 1, 2025, Orszag's role expanded to serve as CEO and Chairman of Lazard's Board of Directors.

 The publicly traded partnership Lazard Ltd was reincorporated under the Delaware General Corporation Law effective January 1, 2024 and changed its name from Lazard Ltd to Lazard, Inc.

-In 2025, Lazard and alternative credit firm Arini Capital Management have formed a strategic alliance to collaborate on sourcing and direct lending opportunities across Europe, the Middle East, and Africa.
+In 2025, Lazard partnered with alternative credit firm Arini Capital Management to collaborate on sourcing and direct lending opportunities across Europe, the Middle East, and Africa.

+In April 2026, Lazard announced it would acquire advisory firm Campbell Lutyens for $575 million, creating Lazard CL, a private capital advisory platform that will become the firm’s third global business.

 Business overview

 Financial advisory

 Lazard advises clients on a wide range of strategic and financial issues.
-These may include advising on the potential acquisition of another company, business or certain assets, or on the sale of certain businesses, assets or an entire company.
-The firm also advises on alternatives to a sale such as recapitalizations, spin-offs, carve-outs and split-offs.
-For companies in financial distress or their creditors, Lazard advises on all aspects of restructuring.
 The firm has advised on many of the largest restructuring assignments during and after the 2008 financial crisis.
-Lazard also advises on capital structure and capital raising.
-Capital structure advice includes reviewing and analyzing structural alternatives and assisting in long-term planning.
-Capital raising advice includes private and public market financing.
 Lazard's Sovereign Advisory group advises governments and sovereign entities on policy and financial issues.